 Immigration or citizenship services are offered by third-party agencies who provide consulting and advice to people who wish to immigrate to Canada or other countries.
-They tell you if your skills and experience is in demand, what documents to prepare and when to submit them.
+They tell you if your skills and experience are in demand, what documents to prepare, and when to submit them.

-Basically you are hiring them for their knowledge to expedite your application.
-It is possible to lodge your application yourself, but it requires enough knowledge of the immigration system, often accomplished by diligence and research.
+You are hiring them for their knowledge to expedite your application.
+It is possible to lodge your claim yourself, but it requires enough knowledge of the immigration system, often accomplished by diligence and research.

 But if you don’t have enough time, you can hire the services of an immigration consultant.
-There are those who are authorized and accredited by governments, but there are also those who make false claims and offer false promises.
+Some consultants are authorized and accredited by governments, but some make false claims and offer false promises.

 Charges fees for forms you’ll fill out

-They charge — no matter how minimal – – for forms that are normally available for download at no cost at official websites of IRCC.
+They charge — no matter how minimal – – for ways that are generally available for download at no cost at official websites of IRCC.

 Some employment agencies double as immigration consultants.
-They have a list of job offers purportedly coming from Canadian employers and invite jobseekers to apply.
-Being a licensed employment agency does not automatically grant one rights to provide advice to customers as immigration consultants.
+They have a list of job offers purportedly coming from Canadian employers and invite job seekers to apply.
+Being a licensed employment agency does not automatically grant one right to provide advice to customers as immigration consultants.

 Offers travel advice